stochastic-sisyphus/research/verification-reversal.md

 ### 1.2 Key Definitions

-To ensure precision, we define terms that will be used consistently throughout:

 > **Definition (Verification Reversal).** The regime in which the marginal cost of producing an artifact is lower than the marginal cost of verifying it, formally: ∂C_p/∂Y < ∂C_v/∂Y.
+>

 > **Definition (Synthetic Productivity).** The appearance of output growth (rising measured TFP) when verification-adjusted, utility-relevant productivity stagnates or declines.
+>

 > **Definition (Verification-Adjusted Productivity).** TFP computed using only verified artifacts, discounting unverified volume.
+>

 > **Definition (Epistemic Debt).** The accumulated gap between system complexity and cognitive grasp: the stock of artifacts an organization relies upon but does not fully understand.
+>

 > **Definition (Endogeneity Share).** The fraction of variance in key regressors attributable to model-generated content: α_t = Var(X_model,t) / Var(X_total,t).
+>

 ### 1.3 Contributions

 This paper offers five contributions:

 1. **A forwarding game under verification reversal** in which agents rationally propagate unverified artifacts, generating information blockage even as throughput metrics soar.
-1. **A formal distinction between measured and verification-adjusted productivity**, showing how the gap can grow over time as verification capacity erodes.
+2. **A formal distinction between measured and verification-adjusted productivity**, showing how the gap can grow over time as verification capacity erodes.
-1. **An endogeneity share parameter** measuring how model-generated content contaminates the econometric substrates we use to detect problems.
+3. **An endogeneity share parameter** measuring how model-generated content contaminates the econometric substrates we use to detect problems.
-1. **Structural conditions under which self-correction fails**: “AI verifies AI” lacks independent rejection signals when models share training distributions, and market selection operates on lagging indicators.
+4. **Structural conditions under which self-correction fails**: “AI verifies AI” lacks independent rejection signals when models share training distributions, and market selection operates on lagging indicators.
-1. **A concrete empirical agenda** with testable hypotheses and instrumentation baselines.
+5. **A concrete empirical agenda** with testable hypotheses and instrumentation baselines.

 ### 1.4 Relation to Existing Literatures